Apollo

 5. There are no toll roads in Cairns.

 6. Watch out for wildlife, especially around dawn, dusk and when travelling at night.
-Country roads and long stretches of the open road are notorious for crossing wildlife.
+Country roads and long stretches of open road are notorious for wildlife crossings.

 8. Default speed limits in Cairns are 50 km/h for built-up residential areas and 100 km/h for roads in rural areas unless indicated otherwise.
 School zones also have speed limits reduced to 40 km/h during certain hours on school days.
 Always pay attention to posted speed limit signs and adjust your speed accordingly.